Concrete Island Discs (2011–ongoing)

 Photograph made on Iflord HP5 5x4 sheet film in 2011.

-Limited edition fibre based black & white silver gelatin prints are available from my shop.
+Limited edition fibre based black & white silver gelatin prints:

 My current Concrete Island Discs playlist is available on Spotify.